codeOfRobin/try-swift-talk/try!Swift.md

 ## Testability + Prototyping = 🤝

-^ And one advantage of making your code testable is that it also makes prototyping easier 🎉
+^ While we're on the topic of testability, one advantage of making your code testable is that it also makes prototyping easier 🎉

 ---